jason9693/APEACH/README.md

-# APEACH2021 - Korean Hate Speech Evaluation Datasets
+# APEACH - Korean Hate Speech Evaluation Datasets

-**APEACH2021** is the first crowd-generated Korean evaluation dataset for hate speech detection.
+**APEACH2** is the first crowd-generated Korean evaluation dataset for hate speech detection.
 Sentences of the dataset are created by unspecified workers and moderated by a crowd-sourcing platform [DeepNatural AI](https://www.deepnatural.ai/).

 ## Download